Myanmar soldiers accused of killing 11 after charred remains found | Law-Order

 - Malaysia

-Myanmar has been in chaos since the military overthrew Aung San Suu Kyi's democratically elected government in February with widespread protests and the formation of militia, known as People's Defence Forces (PDF), to take on the well-equipped army.
-Kyaw Wunna, a member of a PDF in the region, said by telephone troops had arrived firing weapons and those detained were taken to a field near the village before being killed.
+Myanmar has been in chaos since the military overthrew Aung San Suu Kyi's democratically elected government, with widespread protests and the formation of militia, known as People's Defence Forces (PDF), to take on the well-equipped army.
+Kyaw Wunna, a member of a PDF in the region, said by telephone he was informed that troops had arrived firing weapons and those detained were taken to a field near the village before being killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)